 The NIST researchers have demonstrated that the additives can be blended directly into the concrete with current chemical admixtures, but that even better performance is achieved when the additives are mixed into the concrete by saturating absorbant, lightweight sand.
 Research continues on other materials as engineers seek to improve this finding by reducing the concentration and cost of the additive necessary to double the concrete's service life.

-A non-provisional patent application was filed in September, and the technology is now available for licensing from the U.S. government; the NIST Office of Technology Partnerships can be contacted for further details (Contact: Terry Lynch, firstname.lastname@example.org, (301) 975-2691).
+A non-provisional patent application was filed in September, and the technology is now available for licensing from the U.S. government; the NIST Office of Technology Partnerships can be contacted for further details (Contact: Terry Lynch, terry.lynch [at] nist.gov, (301) 975-2691).

 D.P.
 Bentz, M.A.
 Peltz, K.A.
 Snyder and J.M.
 Davis.
 VERDICT: Viscosity Enhancers Reducing Diffusion in Concrete Technology.
 Concrete International.
 31 (1), 31-36, January 2009.